 If you’ve ever worked with spray foam insulation, you know how sticky and difficult it can be to remove from hands and surfaces.
 Spray foam is a popular insulation material used in homes and businesses to create an airtight seal.

 It’s easy to apply and expands to fill in gaps and crevices.
-Although difficult to remove once it has cured, you can easily remove cured spray foam from your hands and surfaces with the right tools and techniques.
+Although difficult to remove once cured, you can easily remove cured spray foam from your hands and surfaces with the right tools and techniques.

 Read practical tips and step-by-step instructions on effectively removing cured spray foam from hands and surfaces in the following section.